swagtop/bevy-flake/docs/config.md

 ## Overview

 Configuring `bevy-flake` is done by calling `configure` from the the flake output.
-The default configuration can be found inside [here.][default-config]
+The default configuration can be found [here.][default-config]

 [default-config]: ../config.nix#L4